-Our second in-licensed program is a platform of small-molecule inhibitors of fatty acid binding protein 5 ("FABP5"), based upon research conducted at Stony Brook University ("SBU") which we have designated ART26.12.
-To date, SBU has received nearly \$4 million in funding from the National Institutes of Health to develop these candidates and in February 2020 SBU was awarded a \$4.2 million grant to advance research of FABP5 inhibition in prostate cancer.
-Fatty acid binding proteins ("FABPs") are attractive therapeutic targets, however, the high degree of sequence and structural similarities among family members has made the creation of drugs targeting specific FABPs challenging.
+Our second in-licensed program is a platform of small-molecule inhibitors of fatty acid binding proteins, notably FABP5 acquired from Stony Brook University ("SBU"), which we have designated ART26.12.
+To date, SBU has received approximately \$8.0 million in funding from the National Institutes of Health to develop these candidates including a \$4.2 million grant in 2020 to advance research of FABP5 inhibition in prostate cancer.
+Fatty acid binding proteins ("FABPs") are attractive therapeutic targets, however, the high degree of sequence and structural similarities among family members have made the creation of drugs targeting specific FABPs challenging.
 FABP5 is believed to specifically target and regulate one of the body's endogenous cannabinoids, anandamide ("AEA").
-While searching for a FABP5 inhibitor to regulate AEA, researchers at SBU discovered the chemistry for creating what we believe to be highly specific and potent small molecule inhibitor of FABP5.
-In addition to its potential as a synthetic endocannabinoid modulator, FABP5 is also an attractive target for cancer drug development.
+While searching for a FABP5 inhibitor to regulate AEA, researchers at SBU discovered the chemistry for creating what we believe to be highly specific and potent small molecule inhibitors of FABP5.
+In addition to its potential as a synthetic endocannabinoid modulator, FABP5 plays an important role in lipid signaling and is believed to be an attractive target for cancer drug development.
 Large amounts of human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer and castration-resistant prostate cancer.
-We licensed exclusive world-wide rights to these inhibitors from SBU and have subsequently identified a potential role for FABP5 inhibition to treat anxiety disorders, such as Post Traumatic Stress Disorder, or PTSD, and have filed a patent with method claims covering the use in psychological disorders.
+We licensed exclusive world-wide rights to these inhibitors from SBU in all fields.
+Through our sponsored research we have subsequently identified a potential role for FABP5 inhibition to treat anxiety disorders, such as Post Traumatic Stress Disorder ("PTSD"), and have filed a patent with method claims covering the use in psychological disorders.
 We have also been awarded a research grant in Canada to expand on our earlier research at the University of Western Ontario in this new development area.
 While anxiety, pain, and inflammation are in early research stage, the potential use in treating cancer is our current focus.
-The program is in the final stages of lead optimization, and we plan to initiate regulatory enabling studies thereafter.
-We anticipate clinical studies in cancer could begin in the second half of 2022 or early 2023 depending on the ongoing impact of COVID-19.
-The COVID-19 global pandemic has created uncertainties in the expected timelines for clinical stage biopharmaceutical companies such as us, and because of such uncertainties, we are unable to accurately predict our expected timelines at this time.
+The program is in the beginning stages of regulatory-enabling studies.
+We a

 In addition to our in-licensed programs, we have internal discovery research initiatives which resulted in ART12.11, a proprietary cocrystal composition of CBD.
-The crystal structure of cannabidiol ("CBD") is known to exhibit solid polymorphism, or the ability to manifest in different forms.
-Polymorphism can adversely affect stability, dissolution, and bioavailability of a drug product and thus affect its quality, safety, and efficacy.
-We believe our cocrystal exists as a single crystal form and as such is anticipated to have advantages over other solid forms of CBD that exhibit polymorphism.
+The crystal structure of CBD is known to exhibit solid polymorphism, or the ability to manifest in different forms.
+Polymorphism can adversely affect stability, dissolution, and bioavailability of a drug product and thus may affect its quality, safety, and efficacy.
+Based upon our research, we believe our cocrystal exists as a single crystal form and as such is anticipated to have advantages over other solid forms of CBD that exhibit polymorphism.
 Anticipated advantages of this single crystal structure include improved stability, solubility, and a more consistent absorption profile.
-We believe these features will result in more consistent bioavailability and may lead to improved safety and efficacy.
+We believe these features will result in more consistent and improved bioavailability and may lead to improved safety and efficacy.

-Presently, we have one U.S. patent, one U.S. patent application, and two foreign patent applications directed to our cocrystal composition of CBD.
+Presently, we have one U.S. patent, one US patent application, and two foreign patent applications directed to our cocrystal composition of CBD.
 Composition claims are generally known in the pharmaceutical industry as the most desired type of intellectual property and should provide for long lasting market exclusivity for our synthetic CBD cocrystal drug product candidate.
-In addition, due to the reasons outlined above, we believe that our synthetic CBD cocrystal will have superior pharmaceutical properties compared to non-cocrystal CBD products under development at other competing companies to treat Inflammatory Bowel Disease (IBD), PTSD, and other indications.
+In addition, due to the reasons outlined above, we believe that our synthetic CBD cocrystal will have superior pharmaceutical properties compared to non-cocrystal CBD products under development at other competing companies to treat cancer, Inflammatory Bowel Disease ("IBD"), PTSD, and other potential indications.